singhdivyank/llama2/readme.md

 Note: currently implemented model, `Llama-2-7b-chat-hf`

-**A word of caution: this iplementation consumes time and is memory expensive**
+**A word of caution: this implementation consumes time and is memory expensive**

 ## Sample UI
 ![](image.png)